yash244466666/react-capstone-project/README.md

 # 📖 React Capstone Project <a name="about-project"></a>

-**React Capstone Project** is a web application that fetches real live data from REST COUNTRIES API and provides information about countries.The application will display a list of countries and will show the name and the Numeric Code of the country and also will allow users to select a country and get information about the specific country.
+**World Countries React Capstone Project** is a web application that fetches real live data from REST COUNTRIES API and provides information about countries.The application will display a list of countries and will show the name and the Numeric Code of the country and also will allow users to select a country and get information about the specific country.

 ## 🛠 Built With <a name="built-with"></a>